ADHD Overview: Symptoms, Types & Support

 Three Presentations

-The DSM-5 identifies three presentations: Predominantly Inattentive (challenges with focus and organization), Predominantly Hyperactive-Impulsive (restlessness and impulsive behavior), and Combined Presentation (symptoms from both categories).
+ADHD is commonly described in three presentations: Predominantly Inattentive (challenges with focus and organization), Predominantly Hyperactive-Impulsive (restlessness and impulsive behavior), and Combined Presentation (a mix of both).
 Your presentation may shift over time.

 Common Symptoms